 9. Some people study the Bible to find proof of something they want to be true.
 So they search and search the Bible and twist the meaning of a Bible verse to make it say what they want.
 What kind of person does this according to 2 Peter 3:16?

+10. What promises are made to those who meditate on God’s Word (Psalms.
+1:2-3)?
 11. If you want to know God more, how do you plan to accomplish your desire?

 Basic Bible Study Tools

 The following Bible study tools are highly recommended for Bible study.
 They are among the best that are available in 2022.

 The following Bible atlases are highly recommended.
 The Satellite Bible Atlas by William Schlegel is an atlas which provides electronic versions of the maps.